kemacdonald/cogsci2016/README.md

 # Create CogSci proceedings submission with RMarkdown
 Cogsci2016 is a R-package that includes a [RMarkdown](http://rmarkdown.rstudio.com/) template to create a camera ready submission to the [Annual Cognitive Science Society Conference](http://cognitivesciencesociety.org/conference2016/submissions.html).
 It uses the LaTeX template designed to format CogSci Conference Proceedings.

+### Package versions and change log

+Please check the [NEWS](https://github.com/kemacdonald/cogsci2016/tree/blind_submission/NEWS.md) page to review changes to different versions of the package.

 ## Setup
 ### Requirements
 To use `cogsci2016`, make sure the following software is installed: